lkovari/nx-mf-dynamic-federation/README.md

 The host only contains the mechanism: “fetch a mapping, register it, then load remotes by name.”
 So the host build is independent of which remotes exist and where they are.
 # 2. Runtime: bootstrap loads the mapping
-In main.ts you have something like: fetch('/module-federation.manifest.json')
+In main.ts it have something like: fetch('/module-federation.manifest.json')
   .then((res) => res.json())
   .then((definitions: Record<string, string>) => setRemoteDefinitions(definitions))